videojs/http-streaming/README.md

 };
 ```

-The global `videojs.Hls` also exposes an `xhr` property.
+The global `videojs.Vhs` also exposes an `xhr` property.
 Specifying a
 `beforeRequest` function on that will allow you to intercept the options
 for *all* requests in every player on a page.
 For consistency across
 browsers the video source should be set at runtime once the video player